Kee-Keerthi002/Hospital-management-database-using-SQL-server/README.md

 A hospital management database can be a valuable tool for any hospital.
 By storing and managing data effectively, a hospital can improve efficiency, reduce costs, and provide better patient care.

-Here are some specific examples of how a hospital management database could be used:
+Some specific examples of how a hospital management database could be used:

 * *A doctor could use the database to quickly access a patient's medical history, including their diagnoses, medications, and treatments.* This would allow the doctor to provide better care for the patient.
 * *A hospital administrator could use the database to generate reports on patient demographics, medical procedures, and financial performance.* This information could be used to improve the hospital's operations and make better decisions about resource allocation.